Materials-Consortia/OPTIMADE/optimade.rst

 space\_group\_Hermann_Mauguin
 ~~~~~~~~~~~~~~~~~~

-- **Description** A (human-redable) symbol of the space group containing a short-form of the Hermann-Mauguin symbol.
+- **Description** A (human-redable) symbol of the space group containing a short-form of the Hermann-Mauguin (H-M) symbol.
+The H-M symbols SHOULD be given as specified in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1.
 - **Type**: string
 - **Requirements/Conventions**: